Mansfield Union, Nottinghamshire

 © Peter Higginbotham

-A hospital for 70 patients was added further to the west in 1898.
+A new hospital, which was named Victoria Hospital, was added further to the west in 1898.
+It providedr 68 beds, with medical and maternity facilitiess.
 An isolation block and tuberculosis ward were completed in 1903.
 The site layout in 1899 is shown below.

 Mansfield workhouse site, 1899.